 The decision to remodel a kitchen is not a spur of the moment epiphany.
 Most of Manor House Studio clients spend considerable time researching, investigating options, and imagining the tremendous joy that will come with a completely remodeled space.
 Inspiration comes from varied sources ranging from home improvement television shows to a neighbor’s home make over.
 The journey from concept to completion is rarely as easy as what is depicted on reality television shows.
 As much as we would like a remodel project to take only few days or weeks at a budget that is a pipe dream, reality dictates that home improvement doesn’t work that way.
 Most home improvement shows are produced to inspire homeowners to make renovations and buy products featured on those shows.
-We offer only the highest quality products so you will never regret your purchase.
+We offer high quality products so you will not regret your purchase.
 When you want to remodel with Manor House Studio in Lemoyne, here is the design process you can expect.

 1. Family Discussion